jerryheir/graphql-auth-flowy/README.md

 Answer:
 I think for things like "Is menu open or not?" or "User selected this language/country?", it is really overkill to try to do this with apollo.
 This can be done with redux.
-Majorly to ensure to avoid having duplicate data but at the same time ensure to not over complicate an feature just for the sake of using apollo caching
+Essentially we are trying to ensure we avoid having duplicate data but at the same time ensure we do not over complicate a feature just for the sake of using apollo caching